 The literal words of my ancestors and members of their communities were not written to be made public, though it is in the interest of history to make them known.
 Primary sources such as these letters shed the light of truth on history as it was actually lived.
 My purpose is to write about and share excerpts from selected letters chronologically to reveal their story.

 Even in the face of primary sources, our interpretation of the past is always subject to the perceptions and proclivities of our own time.
 Thus, I will add one caveat to the presentation of my letter transcriptions: a quotation from William Faulkner’s ABSALOM, ABSALOM!
-In Faulkner’s tale the young Quentin Compson reflects upon the Sutpen family story as related to him by his father.
+In Faulkner’s tale the young Quentin Compson reflects upon the Sutpen family story told to him by his father.
 Quentin at first sees the story with great clarity, “… he could see it; he might even have been there.
 Then he thought No. If I had been there I could not have seen it this plain.”